 Report detections of exotic pests

 Any detections of khapra beetle must be reported to the authorities.

 If you receive or work around goods imported from overseas, including mail, you need to be vigilant to Khapra beetle and other exotic pests.
-If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture and Water Resource’s SEE.SECURE.REPORT.
+If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture, Water and the Environment’s SEE.SECURE.REPORT.
 Hotline 1800 798 636 or by using the online form.